History of the United States Constitution: Confederation Period

 The weak central government could not back its policies with military strength, embarrassing it in foreign affairs.
 The British refused to withdraw their troops from the forts and trading posts in the new nation's Northwest Territory, as they had agreed to do in the Treaty of Paris of 1783.
 British officers on the northern boundaries and Spanish officers to the south supplied arms to Native American tribes, allowing them to attack American settlers.
 The Spanish refused to allow western American farmers to use their port of New Orleans to ship produce.

 Revenues were requisitioned by Congressional petition to each state.
 None paid what they were asked; sometimes some paid nothing.
 Congress appealed to the thirteen states for an amendment to the Articles to tax enough to pay the public debt as principal came due.
 Twelve states agreed, Rhode Island did not, so it failed.
 The Articles required super majorities.
 Amendment proposals to states required ratification by all thirteen states, all important legislation needed 70% approval, at least nine states.
 Repeatedly, one or two states defeated legislative proposals of major importance.

 Without taxes the government could not pay its debt.
-Seven of the thirteen states printed large quantities of its own paper money, backed by gold, land, or nothing, so there was no fair exchange rate among them.
+Seven of the thirteen states printed large quantities of their own paper money, backed by gold, land, or nothing, so there was no fair exchange rate among them.
 State courts required state creditors to accept payments at face value with a fraction of real purchase power.
 The same legislation that these states used to wipe out the Revolutionary debt to patriots was used to pay off promised veteran pensions.
 The measures were popular because they helped both small farmers and plantation owners pay off their debts.

 The Massachusetts legislature was one of the five against paper money.
 It imposed a tightly limited currency and high taxes.
 Without paper money veterans without cash lost their farms for back taxes.
 This triggered Shays' Rebellion to stop tax collectors and close the courts.
 Troops quickly suppressed the rebellion, but nationalists like George Washington warned, "There are combustibles in every state which a spark might set fire to."